Professional Development | Feb 5 2021

 We want the traveling experience to be effortless and fun for the dietitian, and also beneficial to our clients.
 To keep it simple, Dietitians On Demand typically offers traveling dietitians a per diem in addition to an hourly rate.
 The per diem is untaxed money that can be used to cover travel expenses, including lodging, transportation (air and/or ground) and even meals.

-Every dietitian who takes a contract job with Dietitians On Demand, and works at least 30 hours per week, will be eligible for benefits.
+Dietitians On Demand employees who sign an employment offer of at least 30 hours per week will be eligible to immediately enroll in health benefits, for coverage effective the 1st day of the following month.
 While you’re out there caring for your patients, we want to care for you.
 Your health and financial wellness are as important to us as your career satisfaction.

 Not all states require licensure, and some require certification.
 So if you’re on the hunt for a new job, particularly one out of state, check the requirements.
 Each state is unique, but obtaining state licensure shouldn’t deter you from considering a travel position.
 Some states can issues licensure quicker than you can complete employee onboarding!